nateraluis/luisnatera.com/_posts/2023-05-08-til-unique-constraints-with-sqlalchemy.md

   - python
 ---

-Long time wihtout a [TIL](https://luisnatera.com/tag#til).
+Long time without a [TIL](https://luisnatera.com/tag#til).
 Today I learn about how to set up constraints between two fields in a database with [sqlalchemy](https://www.sqlalchemy.org/).

 ## The task